 As news blogs grew in popularity through the late 1990s and early 2000s, various companies began creating and using blogs to market their businesses.
 Law firms, too, started to get in on the action.
 An article published in DC Bar in 2005, designed for lawyers in the Washington, D.C., area, began with the simple question: “Do you blog?”
-At that point in time, blogs were not particularly common for law firms, yet some lawyers had begun to recognize their marketing potential.
-In 2001, Denise Howell, a technology lawyer, was one of the first attorneys to start this type of legal blog and coined the term “blawg.”
+Then, blogs were not particularly common for law firms, yet some lawyers had begun recognizing their marketing potential.
+In 2001, Denise Howell, a technology lawyer, was one of the first attorneys to start this legal blog and coined the term “blawg.”
 Get it?
 It’s a blog about the law—a “blawg.”
-Yet four years later, many firms needed a nudge to get started on blogging.
+Yet four years later, many firms needed a nudge to start blogging.

 However, blogging has caught on relatively quickly for lawyers and firms, especially as they learn to market themselves in new ways through social media and internet technologies.
-As more law firms began creating their own blogs and drafting legal content, marketing companies started to think about blogging platforms designed specifically for those law firms.
-While many firms use Hubspot, Wordpress, Wix, and other platforms that are not law-specific, a number of platforms have arisen that are in fact designed particularly for law firm blogs, such as AttorneySyn, JurisPage, and MyCase.
+As more law firms began creating their blogs and drafting legal content, marketing companies started to think about blogging platforms designed specifically for those law firms.
+While many firms use Hubspot, WordPress, Wix, and other platforms that are not law-specific, several platforms have arisen that are designed particularly for law firm blogs, such as AttorneySyn, JurisPage, and MyCase.

 State of the Legal Blogging Industry Up to the Present